cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 [^park]: Park, Dohyung, Constantine Caramanis, and Sujay Sanghavi.
 "Greedy subspace clustering."
 Advances in neural information processing systems 27 (2014).

 [^bishop]: Bishop, Christopher M. Pattern recognition and machine learning by Christopher M. Bishop.
 Springer Science+ Business Media, LLC, 2006.

+[^robinson]: Robinson, Joan.
+"What are the questions?."
+What are the Questions and Other Essays.
+Routledge, 2016.
+2-32.